opensearch-project/documentation-website/_tools/index.md

 ## OpenSearch Kubernetes operator

-The OpenSearch Kubernetes (K8s) Operator is an open-source kubernetes operator that helps automate the deployment and provisioning of OpenSearch and OpenSearch Dashboards in a containerized environment.
+The OpenSearch Kubernetes (K8s) Operator is an open-source Kubernetes operator that helps automate the deployment and provisioning of OpenSearch and OpenSearch Dashboards in a containerized environment.
 For information about how to use the K8s operator, see [OpenSearch Kubernetes operator]({{site.url}}{{site.baseurl}}/tools/k8s-operator/)

 ## OpenSearch upgrade, migration, and comparison tools

-OpenSearch migration tooling facilitates OpenSearch migrations and upgrades.
-With these tools, you can set up a proof-of-concept environment locally using Docker containers or deploy to AWS using a one-click deployment script.
-Once set up and deployed, users can redirect their production traffic from a source cluster to a provisioned target cluster, enabling a comparison of results between the two clusters.
+The OpenSearch Migration tools facilitate migrations to OpenSearch and upgrades to newer version of OpenSearch.
+These can help you can set up a proof-of-concept environment locally using Docker containers or deploy to AWS using a one-click deployment script.
+This empowers you to fine-tune cluster configurations and manage workloads more effectively before migration.

+ After set up and deployment of the migration’s tools and test environment, you can perform the following steps to begin migrating your OpenSearch target cluster:

+1. Redirect your production traffic from a source cluster to a provisioned OpenSearch target cluster, enabling a comparison of results between the two clusters.
 All traffic directed to the source cluster is stored for future replay.

-Meanwhile, traffic to the target cluster is replayed at an identical rate to ensure a direct "apple-to-apple" comparison.
-This toolset empowers users to fine-tune cluster configurations and manage workloads more effectively.
-For more information, consult the documentation in the [OpenSearch Migration GitHub repository](https://github.com/opensearch-project/opensearch-migrations).
+2. Meanwhile, traffic to the target cluster is replayed at an identical rate to ensure a direct comparison between the source cluster and the target.

+For more information about OpenSearch Migration tools, see the documentation in the [OpenSearch Migration GitHub repository](https://github.com/opensearch-project/opensearch-migrations/tree/capture-and-replay-v0.1.0).